directus/directus/docs/extensions/leveraging-ui-components.md

 ---
-description: Learn how to use the Directus UI components in your extension projects.
+description: Learn how to use the Directus UI components in your app extensions.
 contributors: Esther Agbaje
 ---